ObiyaDev/obiya/packages/snap/README.md

 ## ✨ Why Motia?

-Modern backend systems are **fragmented**.
+Modern backend systems are **complex**.
 You're juggling APIs, queues, cron jobs, AI tools, and business logic — all scattered across different layers.

 Motia solves this by letting you build your backend as a **graph of Steps**.
 Steps are: